 Your art, our tools

-Art can be viewed from several perspectives - as a store of wealth, a masterpiece to cherish, a family heirloom, a business, a part of a trust or estate, an investment or a gift to a cultural institution.
+Art can be viewed as a store of wealth, a masterpiece to cherish, a family heirloom, a business, a part of a trust or estate, an investment or a gift to a cultural institution.

-Deloitte Luxembourg and the global network offer a wide array of art-related services to address clients’ needs on a worldwide basis, including:
+To help you manage tax responsibilities, Deloitte Luxembourg and the global network offer a wide array of art-related tax services to address clients’ needs on a worldwide basis, including:

 - Gift and estate tax planning for collectors, family offices, wealth managers, and art advisors